Farama-Foundation/D4RL/README.md

 The control environments require MuJoCo as a dependency.
 You may need to obtain a [license](https://www.roboti.us/license.html) and follow the setup instructions for mujoco_py.
 This mostly involves copying the key to your MuJoCo installation folder.

+The Flow and CARLA tasks also require additional installation steps:
+- Instructions for installing CARLA can be found [here](https://github.com/rail-berkeley/d4rl/wiki/CARLA-Setup)
+- Instructions for installing Flow can be found [here](https://flow.readthedocs.io/en/latest/flow_setup.html).
+Make sure to install using the SUMO simulator, and add the flow repository to your PYTHONPATH once finished.

 ## Using d4rl

 d4rl uses the [OpenAI Gym](https://github.com/openai/gym) API.
 Tasks are created via the `gym.make` function.
 A full list of all tasks is [available here](https://github.com/rail-berkeley/d4rl/wiki/Tasks).